 Here’s Frankie.
 He’s been around since the beginning.

-with 4” PVC elbows for shoulders, 6” flex pipe and rolled insulation for legs and a one gal. jug for a head…good for another 20 years.
+with 4” PVC elbows for shoulders, 6” flex pipe and rolled insulation for legs and a one gal. jug for a head,

 Jack and Hunter were a big help too.

-I used 6 full 4×8s, 1/4” plywood, pre-painted in the garage, and 16 ft.
-2×4s to make the 12’ wide by 16 ft. tall front. cost -300.00.
+I used 6 – 4×8s, 1/4” plywood, painted in the garage and 16 ft.
+2×4s to make the 12’ by 16 ft. tall front. total cost -300.00.

-There was a 12×4 ft. platform above for easy access to the two fog machines and electrical,
+There was a 12×4 ft. platform above for easy access to the fog machines and electrical,

 I mounted flaming caldrons in the top windows to look like the whole “3rd” floor was on fire!

 They had fans in them to blow the fabric flame which also sucked the fog through.